saz/puppet-rsyslog/README.md

 rsyslog::custom_priority: 90
 ```

+Ordering uses the `order` attribute from [puppetlabs-concat](https://forge.puppet.com/puppetlabs/concat)'s `concat::fragment` defined type.
+This means that the ordering numbers are limited to integers between `0..99`.
+Any additional digits after the first two will be utilized to "sub-order" the base first two digits.

+Example:

+`priority => 111` will order after a priority of `10` but before a priority of `20`.
+Likewise, a priority of `112` will order after a priority of `111`, but before a priority of `20`.
+A priority of `60` still comes after a priority of `59`.
+This is a limitation of the attributes provided by [puppetlabs-concat](https://forge.puppet.com/puppetlabs/concat).

 ### Configuring Objects

 Configuration objects are written to the configuration file in rainerscript format and can be configured in a more abstract way directly from Hiera.
 The following configuration object types are supported